K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project.

+## 3/28/2021

+    1. Moved some more config related items to RadioConfig.h
+    2. Merged Pull Request adding and I2C connected 2x16 char LCD as an Auxillary display showing AF and RF gains, VFOs.

 ## 3/25/2021

     1. Refactored the UserInput.h file to reduce 1,000 lines of repetitive code into 150.
 This makes it easier to read and understand and makes adding or removing a new button or label into a panel very fast.
 There is a new "panel" field in the button table to specify which buttons show up in which panels, if any.
 0 means no panel is associated.